A characterisation of Lie algebras amongst anti-commutative algebras: Introduction

 \section{Introduction}

-The aim of this article is to prove that, if a variety of alternating algebras---not necessarily associative, where $xx=0$ is a law---over an infinite field admits \emph{algebraic exponents} in the sense of James Gray's Ph.D.\ thesis~\cite{GrayPhD}, so when it is \emph{locally algebraically cartesian closed} (or \LACC\ for short, see~\cite{Gray2012,Bourn-Gray}), then it must necessarily be a variety of Lie algebras.
-Since, as shown in~\cite{GrayLie}, the category $\Lie_{\K}$ of Lie algebras over a commutative unitary ring $\K$ is always \LACC, this condition may be used to characterise Lie algebras amongst alternating algebras.
+The aim of this article is to prove that, if a variety of anti-commutative algebras---not necessarily associative, where $xx=0$ is an identity---over an infinite field admits \emph{algebraic exponents} in the sense of James Gray's Ph.D.\ thesis~\cite{GrayPhD}, so when it is \emph{locally algebraically cartesian closed} (or \LACC\ for short, see~\cite{Gray2012,Bourn-Gray}), then it must necessarily be a variety of Lie algebras.
+Since, as shown in~\cite{GrayLie}, the category $\Lie_{\K}$ of Lie algebras over a commutative unitary ring $\K$ is always \LACC, this condition may be used to characterise Lie algebras amongst anti-commutative algebras.

 The only other non-abelian ``natural'' examples of locally algebraically cartesian closed semi-abelian~\cite{Janelidze-Marki-Tholen} categories we currently know of happen to be categories of group objects in a cartesian closed category~\cite{Gray2012}, namely \begin{enumerate} \item the category~$\Gp$ of groups itself; \item the category $\XMod$ of crossed modules, which are the group objects in the category $\Cat$ of small categories~\cite{LR,MacLane}; and \item the category $\Hopf$ of cocommutative Hopf algebras over a field $\K$ of characteristic zero~\cite{GKV, acc}, the group objects in the category $\CoAlg$ of cocommutative coalgebras over $\K$. \end{enumerate} At first with our project we hoped to remedy this situation by finding further examples of \LACC\ categories of (not necessarily associative) algebras.
 However, all of our attempts at constructing such new examples failed.
-Quite unexpectedly, in the end we managed to prove that, at least when the field $\K$ is infinite, amongst those algebras which are alternating, \emph{there are no other examples}: the condition \LACC\ implies that the Jacobi identity holds.
-Thus, in the context of alternating algebras, the Jacobi identity is characterised in terms of a purely categorical condition.
+Quite unexpectedly, in the end we managed to prove that, at least when the field $\K$ is infinite, amongst those algebras which are anti-commutative, \emph{there are no other examples}: the condition \LACC\ implies that the Jacobi identity holds.
+Thus, in the context of anti-commutative algebras, the Jacobi identity is characterised in terms of a purely categorical condition.
 This is the subject of Section~\ref{Main result}.

-We do not know what happens when the algebras considered are not alternating.
+We do not study here what happens when the algebras considered are not anti-commutative.
 The category of Leibniz algebras is not \LACC, so at least one of the implications in our characterisation fails in that case.
-We make a few additional observations in Section~\ref{Alternating}, and hope to study this question in future work.
+We make a few additional observations in Section~\ref{anti-commutative}, and leave the main question for the article~\cite{GM-VdL3}.